spiral/docs/grpc/streaming.md

-# Cookbook - Streaming and Batching
+# GRPC - Streaming and Batching

 An ability to handle an incoming steam of data is essential in many application domains, such as IoC, analytics, social networking.